peteroupc/peteroupc.github.io/approxtheory.md

 $$\Vert LF(f)\Vert \le \frac{C \Vert f^{(3)}\Vert}{n^{3/2}},$$

-for some $C>0$, and it is of interest to find an explicit upper bound for $C$, especially a tight one.

-It is suspected further, using Lemma 6 and Corollary 1, that&mdash;
+for some $C>0$.
+Specifically, using Lemma 6 and Corollary 1, it is suspected that&mdash;

 $$\Vert LF(f)\Vert \le \frac{\mu_3\Vert f^{(3)}\Vert}{6\cdot n^{3/2}}+\frac{1}{8n}\frac{\mu_1\Vert f^{(3)}\Vert}{1\cdot n^{1/2}}\le(0.06015+0.0625)\frac{\Vert f^{(3)}\Vert}{n^{3/2}}.$$

 The operator norm for $Q_{n,2}$ requires some care to define.
 Because $Q_{n,2}$ doesn't map from all continuous functions, a different kind of "norm" than the maximum absolute value is needed to define this operator norm.
 Denote $C^k$, where $k\ge 0$, as the space of functions with a continuous $k$-th derivative on the closed unit interval.
-The following "norm" gives $C^k$ the property that a sum of functions in that space converges whenever the sum of "norms" of those functions is finite[^80]\:
+The following "norm" gives $C^k$ the property that a sum of functions in that space converges whenever the sum of "norms" of those functions is finite[^81]\:

 $$\Vert f\Vert_{C^k} = \begin{cases}\Vert f\Vert + \Vert f^{(k)}\Vert & \text{if }k\gt 0,\\\\\Vert f\Vert & \text{if }k=0.\end{cases}$$